Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 Choosing the right type of health insurance plan

-The best health insurance policy is one that’s affordable and best protects the health needs of you and your family.
-However, there are currently over 300 different policies so finding the right scheme can be time-consuming and confusing.
+The best health insurance plan is one that’s affordable and gives you the level of cover you and your family are likely to need.
+However, there are currently over 300 different policies in Ireland, so comparing plans can be time-consuming and confusing.

 Always provide accurate personal information when you’re obtaining a quote.